Summerfield, Louisiana

 Summerfield is an unincorporated community in northeast Claiborne Parish, Louisiana, United States.
-It is located sixteen miles east of the parish seat of Homer.
+It is located sixteen miles northeast of the parish seat of Homer.

 History

 Summerfield was founded in 1868 by W. R. Kennedy.

 The community has a Baptist church, founded in 1881, and a Methodist church, founded in 1876.

 Education

 The Claiborne Parish School Board operates Summerfield High School, a Pre-K–12 high school, in Summerfield.

 Media

 Summerfield lies in proximity to the Monroe/El Dorado, Arkansas DMA market.
 Although in the Shreveport market, Monroe channels such as KTVE and KNOE can be received through an over the air antenna.
 Satellite subscribers receive their media from KTBS and KSLA, the ABC and CBS outlets in Shreveport.

 Infrastructure

 The United States Postal Service operates the small Summerfield Post Office.

 Highways such as LA Hwy 9 and LA Alternate 2 run through Summerfield as well as other rural parish roads.